lithammer/nSpellTracker/README.md

 		},
 	},

+	--sets the alpha when the Icon is active/inactive alpha = {
+        active = 1, --default is 1
+        inactive = 0.4, --default is 0.4
+    },

+	-- PostUpdateHook, apply additional logic to the buff/debuff after it has been processed.
+	-- Example:
+    PostUpdateHook = function(self)
+        local haveTotem, name, startTime, duration, icon = GetTotemInfo(1) if haveTotem and name == 'Healing Stream Totem' then local timeLeft = Round(startTime + duration - GetTime()) if timeLeft > 0 then
+                self.Icon:SetAlpha(1)
+                self.Icon.Duration:SetText(timeLeft)
+            end
+        end
+    end,
-	-- Set the types of GLOW you want

-	glowOverlay = {
+	-- Set the types of GLOW you want glowOverlay = {
 		shineType = 'Blizzard',
 		reqAlpha = 0, --required alpha level to show, default is zero